kristindong/Citibike/README.md

 ## Overview

-Following the success of New York City's Citibike program, we want to evaluate if a similar bikesharing program can be successful in another city by analyzing Citibike's usage data.
-For this analysis, we looked at August 2019 trip data, which includes trip durations, start and stop locations, start and stop times, and basic user demographic information.
+Following the success of New York City's Citibike program, we want to analyze the program's usage data to help us evaluate if a similar bikesharing program can be successful in another city.
+For the analysis, we looked at August 2019 trip data, which includes trip durations, start and stop locations, start and stop times, and user type and basic demographic information.

 ## Results